-First and foremost, thank you to everyone who posted in the discussion thread about this difficult challenge.
+First and foremost, thank you to everyone who has given us feedback about this difficult challenge.
 We’re going to use layering to address the most severe queues.
-There have been thoughtful posts there and elsewhere on all sides of this issue, and I want to take some time to talk about the most prominent concerns that were raised.
+There have been thoughtful posts here and elsewhere on all sides of this issue, and I want to take some time to talk about the most prominent concerns that were raised.

 Considering the current population issue, both players and our co-workers on the WoW team have wanted to try many different solutions before layering.
 Some of these can be implemented in days, while others are more radical and come with unknowns, but the global pandemic is happening now, so we don’t have the time necessary for new technology to be developed, tested, and deployed.
 We have to use the tools we already have to address the overpopulation.

 Our first efforts were to offer Free Character Moves off queuing realms.
 After all, if fewer people are trying to log into a single realm, then there won’t be a queue for that realm.
 This additionally carries the hope of adding players to realms with fewer players.
 Unfortunately, this service isn’t as predictable as we’d like it to be, so we can’t rely on it to do the job.

 We’d like to be able to use Free Character Moves as a relief valve for players who just want to play, and aren’t concerned with which realm they’re on, but in practice, most players value their social connections with their guild.
 This means Free Character Moves aren’t as effective as we wish they’d be, and we’re trying to use these less frequently.

 A fairly straightforward solution is to prevent you from creating a character on a realm (unless you already have one there) or to prevent Paid Character Transfers to high population realms.
 The downside, of course, is that if you’re an established player on a realm, this prevents you from inviting a friend to come play with you on that realm.
 If you’re introducing a friend to WoW Classic, you have to choose a lower-population realm to play with them.